◊ Abdominal Wall Affwctions & Hernia ◊

 A-Opening In The Abdominal Wall (hernia ring)

 It is an opening through which the viscus has protruded, and it may be a normal opening like the umbilicus, or one abnormally dilated, as the inguinal canal sometimes is, or a rupture in the abdominal coats, without solution of continuity in the skin.
 The rim of this orifice is termed the hernial ring.
-Its form and size vary greatly, little finger to a man's fist, and it is round, oval or slit-like.
-In umbilical and
+Its form and size vary greatly, from little finger to a man's fist, and it is round, oval or slit-like.

 CLASSIFICATION OF HERNIAE